-Even if the J-1 Exchange Visitor is not paid in the US, there may be some U.S. federal and state tax forms that should be completed each year.
+Even if the J-1 Exchange Visitor is not paid in the U.S., there may be some U.S. federal and state tax forms that should be completed each year.
 Berkeley International Office is unable to answer any U.S. tax questions.
 However, general information on U.S. taxes is available on our website, and Berkeley International Office sponsors tax webinars in the spring.
-For questions about Tax Treaties, J-1 Exchange Visitors who are UC Berkeley employees or Postdoctoral Scholars can contact Central Payroll in person Monday - Friday from 12:30 pm - 2:30 pm in Room 120 Warren Hall (2195 Hearst Ave) or via email at glaceradmin@berkeley.edu.
-For questions about California state tax, please visit the following California Franchise Tax Board website: http://ftb.ca.gov
+For questions about tax treaties, J-1 Exchange Visitors who are UC Berkeley employees or Postdoctoral Scholars can contact Central Payroll via email at slage-red glaceradmin@berkeley.edu.
+For questions about California state tax, please visit the California Franchise Tax Board website: http://ftb.ca.gov